rtm/rtm.github.io/boberator.md

     let (a, b) @= array;

-With the array picker, when the LHS is object-style or array-style, the order of pickers corresponds to the order of elements in the array, with the normal convention of being able to elide elements:
+When picking from arrays, when the LHS is a picklist, the order of pickers corresponds to the order of elements in the array, with the normal convention of being able to elide elements:

     { a, , b } @ array    // { a: array[0], b: array[2] }